voxel51/fiftyone-plugins/plugins/panel-examples/README.md

     --plugin-names @voxel51/panel-examples
 ```

+Refer to the [main README](https://github.com/voxel51/fiftyone-plugins) for
+more information about managing downloaded plugins and developing plugins
+locally.

-## Basic Structure
+## Basic structure

-Most python panels are built using this general basic structure:
+Python panels are built using this basic structure:

 ```python
 import fiftyone.operators as foo